mrlacey/dotnet-maui-workshop-xaml/Part 0 - Overview/README.md

 Those changes are what's easily quantifiable, but there are some intangible differences too:

 - **It's now quicker to read**.
 And not just because there's less text on the screen.
 - **It's easier to understand**.
-Because you don't have to work out what the elements represent or why they're there.
+Because you don't have to determine what the elements represent or why they're there.
 - **It's easier to support and modify (maintain)**.
 By understanding what's there and why, there's less chance of unexpected consequences when making a change.

-There are many ways that the **Monkey Finder** app you created as part of the .NET MAUI Workshop can be improved, but in this workshop, we're only going to look at the XAML.
+There are many ways to improve the **Monkey Finder** app you created as part of the .NET MAUI Workshop, but in this workshop, we'll only look at the XAML.
 This focus is because many people frequently overlook XAML, but it's one of the most criticized aspects of building apps with .NET MAUI.

 ## 0.1 - Why it's important to look in detail at how we write XAML